Ashley Van Zeeland

-Ashley Van Zeeland is an American neuroscientist, focusing on genomics, genetics, and biotechnology in the fields of autism and anorexia nervosa.
+Ashley Van Zeeland is an American biotechnology executive.
+As of 2026, she is a vice president for American biotechnology company Illumina and the head of global strategic accounts.
+She previously worked as a neuroscientist, with her research focusing on genomics, genetics, and biotechnology in the fields of autism and anorexia nervosa.
 Her work on autism revealed that genetic variants were linked to different communication pathways within the brain, and her work related anorexia nervosa to an enzyme regulating cholesterol metabolism.

-She co-founded Cypher Genomics in March 2011 with Eric Topol, Nicholas Schork, and Ali Torkamani in La Jolla, CA. She is the CEO of Cypher Genomics, which is partnering with the Clinic for Special Children in Strasburg, Pennsylvania to diagnose rare genetic diseases among Amish and Mennonite patients, a population with a relatively high incidence of genetic disease.
+She co-founded Cypher Genomics in March 2011 with Eric Topol, Nicholas Schork, and Ali Torkamani in La Jolla, California.
+She was the CEO of Cypher Genomics, which partnered with the Clinic for Special Children in Strasburg, Pennsylvania to diagnose rare genetic diseases among Amish and Mennonite patients, a population with a relatively high incidence of genetic disease.
+She left the company in October 2017 after its acquisition by Human Longevity.

+Zeeland joined Illumina in 2018 initially as a vice president for "Product Development Business Operations & Systems Integration".
+In 2022, she became the VP for the Illumina Open Innovation division and the VP of corporate development in 2023.

 Education and work

 Van Zeeland received her BA in psychology from the University of Colorado Boulder in 2002.
 Afterwards, she worked from 2002 to 2004 as a project coordinator for the Colorado Learning Disabilities Twin Study at the University of Denver.
 Van Zeeland also worked as a project coordinator for the UCLA Autism Center of Excellence from 2004 to 2005.
 She then received her PhD in neuroscience from the University of California, Los Angeles in 2009.
 For her PhD, she worked in the Bookheimer Lab, completing her thesis on "Imaging Genetics of Frontostriatal Function in Children with Autism Spectrum Disorders" using funding from a Neurogenetics Training Grant.

 After receiving her PhD, she worked as a consultant on a consortium study to investigate mitochondrial dysfunction in children with autism at the University of California San Diego from 2009 to 2010.
 She went on to attain her MBA from the University of California, San Diego Rady School of Management in 2012.
 While at Rady, she began developing the idea for Cypher Genomics through the school's Lab to Market course series and its business accelerator mystartupXX.
 From 2009 to 2011, she worked as a distinguished Dickinson Research Fellow at the Scripps Translational Medicine Institute.
 After receiving her MBA, she served as the Director of Strategic Partnerships at Scripps Genomic Medicine where she managed a portfolio of public-private partnerships for CTSA supported Scripps Translational Science Institute.
-Currently, Van Zeeland serves as the CEO and co-founder of Cypher Genomics.